120. The Seeds of Doom (Fourth Doctor, 1976)

 directed by Timothy Combe

 Hulke, famously, was one of the writers least enthused about Doctor Who's new Earthbound format in Season 7, fearing it would limit the series to alien invasions or mad scientists, and essentially took the assignment to prove himself wrong.
 And to his credit, his premise -- a race of creatures who inhabited the earth millions of years before mankind -- is a strong one; it's simply undermined by the sort of lame story-telling devices that Hulke fell back on time and again.
 The characters who are obstructive due to attitude or agenda -- thus allowing him to stretch the serial well beyond its desirable length.
 The supporting player who rushes in, prepared to make a confession (and bring all misunderstandings to an end) -- and is cut off before they can do so.
 The steady stream of captures and escapes.
 (Part 4 takes the cake, as the Doctor walks into the Silurian base, narrowly avoids apprehension, and then returns later, only to be seized and taken prisoner.)
 And all along, Hulke seem to be writing a different piece than the one he's imagining; there's a moral ambiguity he clearly doesn't intend, as the Silurians never seem how the Doctor describes them.
 Because their masks obscures their faces, they're forced to identify themselves by gesticulating wildly; the young Silurian is so animated, he seems like a nut-job -- so once all the rational Silurians have been wiped out by the young rebels, the Doctor's hopes for peace seem unrealistic.
 The Silurians infect the citizens of Earth with a plague, but UNIT shouldn't retaliate?
 And when UNIT ultimately does strike, the Doctor's umbrage doesn't ring true: "That's murder.
 They were intelligent alien beings.
 And he's just wiped them out."
 Yes, they were intelligent alien beings -- who were hellbent on the eradication of the human race, and were led by a young rebel who lacked the capacity to listen to reason.
 The Silurian leader's final command is "See that the apes are destroyed," and his last act is to try to kill the Doctor -- but seconds later, the Doctor's assuring the Brigadier, "Everything seems to be working quite smoothly.
 I don't think they'll be any more trouble."
 You're left with a Doctor who's so keen on tapping into the research of an alien race ("There's a wealth of scientific knowledge down here, and I can't wait to get started on it"), he's quite willing to risk the future of everyone around him.
-That's pretty much how he came to meet the Daleks in 1963.
-You've come a long way, Doc.
+That's pretty much how he came to meet the Daleks in 1963; is this really a version of the Doctor we want to revisit?

 113. The Mysterious Planet (Sixth Doctor, 1986)